Goldyboi04/Article_Bias_Detector/README.md

 # Article_Bias_Detector
 Used to check if the article provided is left, center or right leaning.
-Uses cardiffnlp/twitter-roberta-base-sentiment-latest model install the required libraries.
+Uses "facebook/bart-large-mnli" model. install the required libraries.
 Python version 3.11 is recommended.
 Any higher may not work. click "run_app" to run.